-The emergence of NGS is revolutionizing the microbiological sciences and transforming medicine.
-Deep sequencing has revealed that virtually all environments, including the human body, are teeming with diverse microbial communities.
-While microbes have predominantly been studied in the context of pathogenicity, it is now evident that the human microbiota contributes biological functions essential to health.
-Conversely, disrupting the microbiota host homeostasis in healthy individuals can lead to dysbiosis and is associated with many diseases and pathologies.
+While scientists study microbes largely in the context of pathogenicity, it is now evident that human microbiota contribute biological functions essential to health.
+Conversely, disrupting microbiota homeostasis in healthy individuals can lead to dysbiosis and is associated with many diseases and pathologies.

 Key learning objectives:

 - Premises for reliable microbiome data

 - How to implement laboratory automation in your lab

 Date & Time

 Webinar took place on May 16, 2019, 4:00 p.m.
 CEST

 Rita Colwell, PhD, University Professor at the University of Maryland at College Park and President of CosmosID, Inc